dynamid/dynamid.github.io/source/_posts/2013-03-12-team-kickoff-meeting.markdown

 ---
 layout: post
-title: "DynaMid Kickoff Meeting"
+title: "Dynamid Kickoff Meeting"
 date: 2013-03-12 14:00
 comments: true
 categories: team meeting
 ---

-The DynaMid team has hold it's 2013 Kickoff Meeting in a good ambiance !
+The Dynamid team has hold it's 2013 Kickoff Meeting in a good ambiance !
 This meeting has introduced the members of the team and presented the on-going projects.

 Let's meet again at the end of the year for the Late Spring Break.
 Hoping fruitful new collaborations, idea emulations and few administrative care !